SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 		this.Bind (this.TipLabel, label => label.Text, (TipViewModel vm) => vm.Tip );

-In later topics we'll cover more on binding in iOS, including more on binding to non-default fields; other binding code mechanisms; and using `ValueConverter`s.
+In later topics we'll cover more on binding in iOS, including more on binding to non-default fields; other code-based binding code mechanisms; custom bindings; using `ValueConverter`s; and creating bound sub-views.

 ## The iOS UI is complete!